joaoviictorti/shadow-rs/docs/process.md

 * `enumerate`: Terminate the specified process.
 * `-l / --list`: List the protected or hidden process.
 * `-t / --type`: Specify which type you want to list.

     *   Possible values:
-        - hide:       List of hidden targets
+        - `hide`:       List of hidden targets
-        - protection: List of protected targets
+        - `protection`: List of protected targets

 Example of use: